Universal Studios vs. Islands of Adventure: Do you know the difference and which is better for you?

 Think about it hard!
 Because the answer to this question might impact your Universal Studios vs. Islands of Adventure opinion dramatically!

-Home to rides inspired by cult classic movies like E.T., Fast and Furious, Men in Black, Transformers, and King-Kong, blockbuster movie buffs will definitely enjoy their time at Universal Studios.
+Home to rides inspired by cult classic movies like E.T., Fast and Furious, Men in Black, Transformers, and Harry Potter, blockbuster movie buffs will definitely enjoy their time at Universal Studios.

 But of course, so will guests who enjoy the Dreamworks bunch, including Shrek, the Minions, and Springfield’s Simpsons who are also widely featured at Universal Studios.